Robert Charles Zaehner: A militant state cult

 Zaehner used a comparative-religion approach in his several discussions of Communism, both as philosophical-religious theory (discussed below), and here in its practical business running a sovereign state.
 In its ideological management of political and economic operations, Soviet party rule was sometimes said to demonstrate an attenuated resemblance to Catholic Church governance.
 Features in common included an authoritarian command structure (similar to the military), guided by a revered theory (or dogma), which was articulated in abstract principles and exemplars that could not be questioned.

 For the Marxist-Leninist adherent, the 'laws of nature', i.e., dialectical materialism, was the orthodox, mandatory scientism.
 It dominated the political economy of society through its application, historical materialism.
 Accordingly, a complex dialectic involving class conflict provided a master key to these "natural" laws, however difficult to decipher.

 "Stalin saw, quite rightly, that since the laws of Nature manifested themselves in the tactical vicissitudes of day-to-day politics with no sort of clarity, even the most orthodox Marxists were bound to go astray.
 It was, therefore, necessary that some one man whose authority was absolute, should be found to pronounce ex cathedra what the correct reading of historical necessity was.
 Such a man he found in himself."

 A Soviet hierarchical system thus developed during the Stalinist era, which appeared to be a perverse copy of the organization of the Roman Catholic Church.
-Zaehner did not overlook the deadly, hideous atrocities, whether episodic in the millions or merely continuously sadistic, perpetrated during Stalin's rule, chiefly on his own overworked citizenry.
+Zaehner did not overlook the atrocities, whether large-scale and episodic (such as the Holodomor), or continuous on a smaller scale (such as the Gulag system), perpetrated during Stalin's rule, chiefly on his own overworked citizenry.
 Zaehner, however, did not further pursue the Leninist party's monopoly of state power.
 Instead, what perplexed him were other aspects of Marx and Engels: the artful pitch able to inspire popular motivation, its putative visionary import and quasi-religious dimensions that could attract the interest of free peoples.